-- 1. Student Success Team ("SST") is an intervention team designed to bridge communication and provide support between families, teachers, and students.
-The team is composed of: School Leader, student's parent/guardian, if needed the Special Education Program Specialist, the student's classroom teacher, and any other staff member that works with the student in an academic setting. - 2.
-School Site Council ("SSC") meets throughout the year and is composed of teachers, other school personnel, the School Leader, and parents/guardians, whose major function is the development, implementation, and evaluation of the school site plan for categorical programs.
+- 1. Coordination of Services Team ("COST") is an intervention team designed to bridge communication and provide support between families, teacher, and students.
+The team is composed of the School Leader, parent/guardian, if needed the Special Education Program Specialist, the student's classroom teacher, and any other staff member that works with the student in an academic setting. - 2.
+School Site Council ("SSC") meets throughout the year and is comprised of teachers, other school personnel, the School Leader and parents/guardians, whose major function is the development, implementation, and evaluation of the school site plan for categorical programs.
 We will review our Local Control Accountability Plan ("LCAP"), which outlines our School goals, in order to ensure we are meeting our annual goals. - 3.
-English Learners Advisory Council ("ELAC") advises the School Leader and SSC regarding the School's program and services for identified English Learner students.
+English Learners Advisory Council ("ELAC") advises the School Leader and SSC regarding the school's program and services for identified English Learner students.
 ELAC responsibilities can be voted over for SSC to assume its responsibilities. - 4.
-Family Connection Committee (FCC) Will discuss operations, event planning and classroom support.
-Information will be dispersed in the Fall.
+Parent Event Committees Will discuss operations, event planning and classroom support.
+See the Operations Manager for more information.